logo

 std::move(t) is equivalent to static_cast<decltype(t)&&>(t), causing move semantics to be generated by the compiler.

-t, the compiler assumes is converted by your move constructor or move assignment into a valid state where your destructor will not need to anything very costly.
+t, the compiler assumes, is converted by your move constructor or move assignment into a valid state where your destructor will not need to anything very costly.

 std::forward(t) causes move semantics to be invoked iff the thing referenced is an rvalue, typically a compiler generated temporary, conditionally forwarding the resources.